-- 1. Remove the duct covers from the horizontal flow duct openings. - 2.
-Locate the duct cap inside the duct openings and remove the screw holding it in place. - 3.
+- 1. Locate the duct cap inside the duct openings and remove the screw holding it in place. - 2.
 Lift the cap out of the unit.
-The cap can be pushed up from the bottom by reaching through the fork slot. - 4.
-Reinstall the covers over the horizontal duct opening. - 5.
+The cap can be pushed up from the bottom by reaching through the fork slot. - 3.
+Cover the horizontal duct opening with the cap.
+The insulation will be on the indoor side. - 4.
 Fasten the cover with screws and seal to prevent air leakage.